Phylum: Magnoliophyta - Class: Equisetopsida - Order: Lamiales - Family: Orobanchaceae

 It is characterised by a upright branching stems with feathery-looking leaves, and grows up to 60cm which is much taller than its much commoner relative Pedicularis sylvatica, which only achieves a height of about 20cm.

 Marsh Lousewort is fairly common in the westerly parts of Britain, and it is more generally widespread throughout Ireland.

 Marsh Lousewort is unlike Lousewort Pedicularis sylvatica, which grows in acid marshy soils, in another important way, too: it is tolerant of more alkaline soils and so grows in fens such as the Anglesey Fens on the island of Anglesey in North Wales.

 Marsh Lousewort flowers from April to July.
 It is a hemiparasitic plant and grows on the roots of other plants close by, from which it gains part of the nutrients it needs for its survival.

-The specimen shown on this page was photographed at the Anglesey Fens in June.
+The specimens shown on this page were photographed at the Anglesey Fens during June.

 We hope that you have found this information helpful.
 If so we are sure you would find our books Wonderful Wildflowers of Wales, vols 1 to 4, by Sue Parker and Pat O'Reilly very useful too.
 Buy copies here...